wpengine/atlas-blueprint-basic/README.md

 # Atlas Blueprint Blog

 <strong>
     NOTE: The Blog and Basic Blueprints are bring deprecated.
-Please use the Portfolio and Blank starter Blueprints instead.
 </strong>

 <br>